zacharyw/bootstrap2_form_builder/README.md

 Here you can customize certain aspects of the form builder.
 Check the generated file for the most up to date documentation and exmaple options.

-## About

-This gem adds a helper to all of your views called bootstrap_form_for, which generates a form for a given model object and fields with HTML and CSS markup that works with the [Twitter bootstrap](http://twitter.github.com/bootstrap/)
-library.

 This project uses MIT-LICENSE.